 Miller's Monthly Report

-The data collected by this survey are part of supply-disposition statistics of major grains and allow the calculation of the domestic disappearance of grains for human use.
+Data collected are part of the supply-disposition statistics of major grains and allow the calculation of the domestic disappearance of grains for human use.
 These data are used by Agriculture and Agri-Food Canada, provincial governments and industry associations.

 - Crops and horticulture